Heath Street station

-Heath Street station (also called Heath Street/VA Medical Center) is a Massachusetts Bay Transportation Authority (MBTA) Green Line light rail station in Boston, Massachusetts.
-It is the southwestern terminus of the Green Line E branch.
-It is located at the intersection of South Huntington Avenue and Heath Street on the border between the Mission Hill and Jamaica Plain neighborhoods.
+Heath Street station (also called Heath Street/VA Medical Center) is a light rail stop that is the southern terminus of the Green Line E branch of the MBTA subway system.
+It is located at the intersection of South Huntington Avenue and Heath Street on the border between the Mission Hill and Jamaica Plain neighborhoods of Boston, Massachusetts.
+Heath Street station is accessible, with raised platforms to accommodate low-floor light rail vehicles.
+The MBTA plans to relocate the station to South Huntington Avenue between fall 2027 and late 2029 to accommodate the future Type 10 LRVs.